Milazzo11/Snapchat-Spambot/README.txt

 Please do not use this code for malicious purposes!!!

-(slow memory leak on web.snapchat.com causing so issues for continued use)
+(slow memory leak on web.snapchat.com causing issues for continued use)